keptn-contrib/artifacthub/infracost/1.0.0/README.md

 You will need:

 - An infracost API token (see [get an API token](https://www.infracost.io/docs/#2-get-api-key))
+- To install the job executor service (see below)
+- (optional) Install an SLI provider (eg. Dynatrace, Prometheus, DataDog etc.)

 ## How it Works
 The Job executor service is configured to listen for a `sh.keptn.event.{task}.triggered` event (if following the example files, this is `sh.keptn.event.checkcost.triggered`).